andycroll/andycroll.com/_posts/2022/2022-10-03-date-and-time-extensions-are-an-unsung-hero-of-active-support.md

 ## Why not?

-While this style of extending core Ruby classes is sometime derided by folks who dislike Rails’s ”magical” style... you’d be a bit silly to reimplement your own date calculations inside a Rails application.
+While this style of extending core Ruby classes is sometimes derided by folks who dislike Rails’s ”magical” style... you’d be a bit silly to reimplement your own date calculations inside a Rails application.